ros2/ros2_documentation/source/Tutorials/Simulators/Setting-up-a-Robot-Simulation-Webots.rst

 .. image:: Image/Step_25.png

-At this point your robot is now able to blindly follow your orders.
+At this point, the robot is now able to blindly follow your motor commands.
-But it will be better if it was not colliding in the wall with the previous command after some time.
+But it will eventually bump into the wall as you order it to move forwards.

 .. image:: Image/Step_26.png

-To do so you will now use the sensors of your robot to detect obstacles.
+To prevent this, let's use the sensors of the robot to detect the obstacles and avoid them.

 9 Updating package.xml and my_robot_webots.urdf
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-You will start by modify these two files in order to enable the sensors.
+Let's modify these two files to enable the sensors.
-Go to your file ``package.xml`` and add the following inside the ``<package format="3">`` tag:
+Open ``package.xml`` and add the following content inside the ``<package format="3">`` tag:

 .. literalinclude:: Code/package_sensor.xml
     :language: xml
     :lines: 11

-Then in the file ``my_robot_webots.urdf`` add the following inside the ``<webots>`` tag:
+Then, in the ``my_robot_webots.urdf`` file, add the following content inside the ``<webots>`` tag:

 .. literalinclude:: Code/my_robot_webots_sensor.urdf
     :language: xml
     :lines: 4-18

-The ROS2 interface will use the standard parameters in the ``<ros>`` tags to enable the **DistanceSensor** nodes and name their topics.
+The ROS 2 interface uses the standard parameters in the ``<ros>`` tags to enable the **DistanceSensor** nodes and name their topics.

 10 Creating a ROS node to avoid obstacles
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Your robot will use a standard ROS node in order to detect the wall and send commands to avoid it.
+The robot will use a standard ROS node to detect the wall and send motor commands to avoid it.
-In ``my_package/my_package/`` folder create a file named ``obstacle_avoider.py`` with this code:
+In the ``my_package/my_package/`` folder, create a file named ``obstacle_avoider.py`` with this code:

 .. literalinclude:: Code/obstacle_avoider.py
     :language: python